 - Conditioning the let down.
 The let-down reflex can be conditioned into an automatic reflex by establishing familiar routines for example sitting in the same place, and listening to the same music as you pump.
-Looking at your baby or having a photograph of and thinking about your baby can also be helpful.
+The smell of your baby, looking at your baby or having a photograph of them or even thinking about your little one can all be helpful triggers.

 - Pain free.
 Use a good breast pump and ensure the pump flanges are the correct size and that pumping is comfortable and without pain.

 - Use lubrication inside the pump flange to reduce friction if needed.
 Some mothers use nipple creams such as lanolin, oils (e.g. olive oil or coconut oil), or even breast milk.
 Note that some authors point out that lubrication shouldn’t really be needed with a well fitted pump.21

 - Centre each nipple in the nipple tunnel of the pump flange and ensure there is contact with the breast all around the shield to make a comfortable seal without pressing hard into the breast.